akhilvasvani/Classifying-Heart-Sounds/README.md

 TensorFlow 1.13+

+Keras 2.2.4+

+librosa

+scikit-learn

 # How to Run

+Inside the ``Bentley Data`` folder are the scripts for preprocessing the data, audio feature extraction, finding the features (using the ML algorithms---SVM, Naive Bayes, Linear Regression, and AdaBoost) to classify the heart sounds.
+Inside the ``models`` folder, which is inside the ``Bentley Data`` folder, are the Deep Learning networks---BiLSTM, LSTM, GRU, and BiGRU networks.
+To run any of the following scripts, clone the repo, and run each script.
+No arguments necessary.

+# How it Works

 To start, we use the dataset provided by Peter Bentley and implement several ML algorithms---SVM, Naive Bayes, Linear Regression, and AdaBoost--- in an attempt to classiy the heart sounds.
-Provided are two datasets: A & B. Dataset A is collected from an iPhone app and Dataset B is collected from patients in a hospitial.
-Using both datasets, SVM performs the best and is the baseline any Deep Learning algorithm must beat.
+Provided are two datasets of recorded heart sounds: A & B. Dataset A is collected from an iPhone app and Dataset B is collected from patients in a hospitial.

+One of the features of the hearts sounds is the Mel-frequency cepstral coefficients [(MFCCs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), which is a representation of the short term power spectrum of a sound.
+Both the ML algorithms and Deep Learning methods learn to associate a specific MFCC with a category (in this case, abnormal or normal heartbeat).
+Using both datasets, SVM performs the best amongst the ML algorithms and is the baseline any Deep Learning network must beat.

-Next, using the dataset from U-Mich as well as others, developed four networks: a LSTM, a BiLSTM, a GRU, and a BiGRU network from the [paper](https://arxiv.org/pdf/1801.08322.pdf) to run and discover the accuracy.
-Compared with SVM, BiLSTM performs the best with an accuarcy of 98%.
+Next there are four Deep Learning networks: a LSTM, a BiLSTM, a GRU, and a BiGRU network adapted from the [paper](https://arxiv.org/pdf/1801.08322.pdf).
+These networks were primarily used because LSTMs and GRUs are both capable of learning long-term dependencies.
+In simple terms, these networks are able to connect previous information to the present task without consuming too much memory.
+Compared with SVM, BiLSTM performs the best with an accuarcy of 98%; however, I suspect that the models are overfitting the data.

-# How it Works

-Using Mel-frequency cepstral coefficients [(MFCCs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), we transform all the normal and abnormal frequencies and then train the networks accordingly.
-Inside the ``Bentley Data`` folder is the script for preprocessing the data, finding the features (using the ML methods), and audio feature extraction.
-Inside the ``models`` folder are the deep learning networks.
+# Things to Potentially Improve

+1. Find more data

+2. Change the number of MFCCs (right now, I use 40 but is the correct number?)

+3. Fiddle with the number of units in the LSTM cell (I have 64 units for the first cell, and 32 for the next)

+4. Change the optimizer (I use Adam, but should I consider SGD?)

 # Helpful Links